 Air filters can be easily replaced and come in various sizes and materials, such as fiberglass, electrostatic, pleated paper, and more.
 When selecting an air filter for your space, consider the filter’s minimum efficiency reporting value rating.
 The higher the MERV rating, the more efficient the filter will be at trapping small particles.
 With this, you can be sure you’re getting an air filter that is up to the job of keeping your indoor air clean and pollutant-free.
-At Burkhardt Heating and Cooling, we can advise you about the best air filter to meet your needs and provide regular replacement services to ensure you always breathe clean air.
+At Burkhardt Heating & AC Inc, we can advise you about the best air filter to meet your needs and provide regular replacement services to ensure you always breathe clean air.

 6. Use Natural Cleaning Products

 Opt for natural products such as baking soda and vinegar that don’t contain harsh chemicals for your home cleaning needs.
 These safe and effective options can help keep indoor air free from pollutants while still getting the job done.